sathya26d94/locationTracker/README.md

 ## locationTracker
-Tracks the users path on map
+Track your path on the map!